babashka/sci/doc/ai/adr/0014-cljs-js-codegen-tier.md

    ctors `(Point.
 1 2)` now jit too: analyze-new's cljs `:else` arm attaches `:jsctor` when the class resolved at analysis and the ctx is unrestricted (514ms interpreted -> 68ms, 1.66x native).
-Covers required JS libs, which register as classes the same way.
-DONE for `:imeth`
-   too: nbb#118 was about `(.apply method ...)` specifically (methods lacking Function.prototype.apply), which is why the interpreter uses Reflect.apply on the cached method.
-A DIRECT `o[name](args)` sidesteps that (plain call expression, no .apply/.call on the method, works on any callable), binds this=o, folds to a monomorphic call.
-Micro-bench:
-   Reflect.apply 361ms vs direct 241 vs native 209 (5e7); sci-level
-   `.indexOf` loop 100->91ms (method work + fn wrapper dilute the dispatch win).
-The m null-check is kept for the missing-method error; the call re-reads o[name] (same value on a stable object; divergence would need a side-effecting accessor named like a method, which real code never has).
-Error parity verified. `:iget` field access was already direct.
+Covers required JS libs, which register as classes the same way. `:imeth` stays single-read + Reflect.apply: review caught that a direct `o[name](args)` re-reads the property, firing an accessor-defined method twice; the revert measured FREE (95ms both ways on the .indexOf harness — the earlier "direct is faster" was constant-arg hoisting in the micro-bench).
+Review also caught that re-reading `class[name]` at call time observes post-analysis mutation of the class property, which the interpreter (closed over the resolved method) does not: `:jsstatic` now calls the ANALYSIS-RESOLVED method bound to the class once at template compile (`(.bind method class)` interned as a const) — same speed as the direct read, correct identity.
+Regression tests pin both: accessors fire once, and a static mutated after analysis returns the originally-resolved result, in both modes. `:iget` field access is a single read.
 10. **Skip the loop scaffold for non-recurring bodies**: REJECTED after measurement.
 The idea: every template emits `r: for(;;){ ... }` plus a loop-head interrupt check `if(INT!==null)INT();` even for straight-line